- Describe and contrast types of euthanasia and physician-assisted suicide

 - physician-assisted suicide:

-- occurs when a physician prescribes the means by which a person can end his or her own life.
+- occurs when a physician prescribes the means by which a person can end their own life.
 This differs from euthanasia, in that it is mandated by a set of laws and is backed by legal authority.
 Physician-assisted suicide is legal in the District of Columbia and several states, including Oregon, Hawaii, Vermont, and Washington.
 It is also legal in the Netherlands, Switzerland, and Belgium

 - voluntary euthanasia: